-Name of Committee Name Reason Executive Appointment as member: Lubin B. To replace Eric O. Recto upon his Nepomuceno resignation Appointment as alternate member: Eric O. Recto To fill in vacant position Appointment as alternate member: Aurora T. Calderon To fill in vacant position Audit Appointment as member: Lubin B. To replace Ferdinand K. Constantino Nepomuceno upon his resignation Nomination Appointment as member: Virgilio S. To replace Eric O. Recto upon his Jacinto resignation Remuneration Appointment as member: Lubin B. To replace Eric O. Recto upon his Nepomuceno resignation Others (specify) N/A
+Name of Committee Name Reason Executive Appointment as member: Lubin B. To replace Eric O. Recto upon his Nepomuceno resignation Appointment as alternate member: To fill in vacant position Eric O. Recto To fill in vacant position Appointment as alternate member: To fill in vacant position Aurora T. Calderon To fill in vacant position Audit Appointment as member: Lubin B. To replace Ferdinand K. Constantino Nepomuceno upon his resignation Nomination Appointment as member: Virgilio S. To replace Eric O. Recto upon his Jacinto resignation Remuneration Appointment as member: Lubin B. To replace Eric O. Recto upon his Nepomuceno resignation Others (specify) N/A

-The following are the changes in committee membership as of May 20, 2014 as disclosed to the SEC through an SEC Form 17-C filed on May 21, 2014:
+The following are the changes in committee membership as disclosed to the SEC through an SEC Form 17-C filed on May 21, 2014, February 12, 2015 and March 17, 2015:

 Name of Committee Name Reason

-Executive Appointment as member: Aurora T. Calderon To fill in vacant position arising from the expiration of the term of Roberto V. Ongpin as director
+Executive Appointment as Chairman: Eduardo M. Cojuangco, Jr. To fill in vacant position arising from the resignation by Ramon S. Ang as Chairman and Ms. Aurora T. Calderon as member

-Appointment as alternate member: Virgilio S. Jacinto To fill in vacant position arising from the appointment of Aurora T. Calderon as regular member of the committee
+Appointment as alternate member: Virgilio S. Jacinto To fill in vacant position arising from the appointment of Ms. Aurora T. Calderon as regular member of the committee

 Audit N/A

 Nomination N/A

-Remuneration Appointment as member: Virgilio S. Jacinto To fill in vacant position arising from the expiration of the term of Roberto V. Ongpin as director
+Remuneration Appointment as Chairman: Eduardo M. Cojuangco, Jr. To fill in vacant position arising from the resignation by Mr. Ramon S. Ang as Chairman and Atty.
+Virgilio S. Jacinto as member

 Others (specify) N/A